aberes/ansible-role-postgresql/README.md

         login_user: # defaults to '{{ postgresql_user }}'
         login_unix_socket: # defaults to 1st of postgresql_unix_socket_directories
         port: # defaults to postgresql_port
+        schema: # defaults to not set
-        objs: # default to 'ALL_IN_SCHEMA'
+        objs: # defaults to 'ALL_IN_SCHEMA'
         state: # defaults to 'present'
         privs: defaults to 'ALL'
-        type: default to not set
+        type: defaults to not set
-        target_roles: default to not set
+        target_roles: defaults to not set

 A list of privileges to ensure exist on the server.
 The `database` and `roles` is required; all other properties are optional.